Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 3. People with negative thinking

-4. Who have long-term stress
+4. People who have long-term stress

 7. Those going through financial problems, difficult relationships, issues at workplace or job loss, divorce